xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 In Chapters 5 and 6, you learned about some simple techniques to represent record and tree-structured data in F# using record types, union types, and object types.
 Together this constitutes *domain modeling* using types.
 Further, in Chapter 8, you learned how to move from an unstructured, textual representation such as XML to a domain model in the form of a structured representation.
 In the following sections, you will learn techniques for working with domain models.

-Let’s look at the design of the type Scene from the previous chapter, in Listing 8-1, repeated below.
+Let's look at the design of the type Scene from the previous chapter, in Listing 8-1, repeated below.
 The type Scene uses fewer kinds of nodes than the concrete XML representation from Chapter 8; the concrete XML has node kinds Circle, Square, Composite, and Ellipse, whereas Scene has just three (Rect, Ellipse, and Composite), with two derived constructors, Circle and Square, defined as static members of the Scene:

 ```F#
 open System.Drawing